HsiaoKaiFan/TLSformer/README.md

 ### Installing

-Before you use TLSformer, you can firstly prepare a operating environment by using conda.
+Before you use TLSformer, you can firstly prepare a conda environment.

-Using yaml file to create TLSformer operating environment
+Using yaml file to create TLSformer conda environment

     conda env create -f tlsformer_env.yml